Overview of the Climate Launchpad Bootcamp

 Approach:

-Interactive workshops + guided exercises helped teams clarify their purpose and identify target markets.
+Interactive workshops and guided exercises helped teams clarify their purpose and identify their target markets.

 - Financial Modeling